Complete Guide

 Long, wordy cards

-Solution: Keep one fact on the front; move extra detail into a Notes field that only appears on the back.
+Solution: Keep one target on the front; move extra detail into a Notes field that only appears on the back.

 Staying on the default SM-2 scheduler

-Solution: Enable FSRS and run the optimizer after a few hundred reviews so intervals fit your memory.
+Solution: Enable FSRS and run the optimizer once you have a few hundred meaningful reviews, so intervals fit your memory rather than a 1987 formula.

 Never syncing